 Diorite dikes of Oligocene age intrude Late Cretaceous deep marine shales in the Sierra de San Carlos-Cruillas, Tamaulipas, Mexico.
-The surfacial extend of these geologic contacts is well-know throughout the area, but thier subsurface occurence is poorly contrained.
+The surficial extent of these geologic contacts is well-known throughout the area, but their subsurface occurrence is poorly constrained.
 A true-3D electrical resistivity imaging (ERI) was utilized at an outcrop with well-know crosscutting relationships in the Sierra de San Carlos-Cruillas, Tamaulipas to image the subsurface extent of this intrusive contact and to map any potentially buried diorite sills.

 To map sharply changing geology and soil types with unknown depth and orientation below ground in rugged terrain with direct application to geotechnical, water exploration, environmental and mineral exploration projects.

 The Faculty of Earth Sciences at the Autonomous University of Nuevo Leon, Mexico used the SuperSting™ R8 WiFi with a 28 R8 SwitchBox and 28 electrodes spaced at 2 meters and an in-line spacing of 2 meters.
 The true-3D Dipole-Gradient array generated by EarthImager™ 3D was used to collect true-3D ERI data over the intrusive contact between the exposed dike and shale.
 The surface conditions of the site vary from loose soil and fractured, hard rock and yield highly variable contact resistance.
 A small amount of water was poured around the stainless steel electrode stakes to lower the contact resistance to optimal levels.